11 Quick Tips For Moving To Italy

 Can I take my car?

-Yes, however it is against the law for anyone who has been living in Italy for 60 days or more to drive a car registered outside Italy.
+Yes, however it’s against the law for anyone who has been living in Italy for 60 days or more to drive a car registered outside Italy.
 That essentially means you have 60 days in which to register your car for Italian use.
 Your car will need to undergo the Italian equivalent of an MOT and switch to Italian number plates.
 You’ll also need proof of insurance and ownership (V5C).

 All the above information was correct at the time of writing.
 Italian legislation is liable to change and we recommend you check with the correct Italian authorities prior to your move.